-- promote the peaceful resolution of the crisis and the stabilization of the situation in the Chechen Republic in conformity with the principle of the territorial integrity of the Russian Federation and in accordance with OSCE principles; - pursue dialogue and negotiations, as appropriate, through participation in "round tables", with a view to establishing a cease-fire and eliminating sources of tension; - support the creation of mechanisms guaranteeing the rule of law, public safety and law and order.
+- promote respect for human rights and fundamental freedoms, and the establishment of facts concerning their violation; help foster the development of democratic institutions and processes, including the restoration of the local organs of authority; assist in the preparation of possible new constitutional agreements and in the holding and monitoring of elections; - facilitate the delivery to the region by international and non-governmental organizations of humanitarian aid for victims of the crisis, wherever they may be located; - provide assistance to the authorities of the Russian Federation and to international organizations in ensuring the speediest possible return of refugees and displaced persons to their homes in the crisis region; - promote a peaceful resolution of the crisis and a stabilization of the situation in the Chechen Republic in conformity with the principle of the territorial integrity of the Russian Federation and in accordance with OSCE principles; - pursue dialogue and negotiations, as appropriate, through participation in "round tables", with a view to establish a cease-fire agreement and eliminating sources of tension; - support the creation of mechanisms guaranteeing the rule of law, order and public safety.2

 The Assistance Group began working in Grozny on 26 April 1995.
-Despite the importance and urgency of several of the other tasks included in the Assistance Group's broad mandate, the most prominent part of its activities during the following year and a half was - given the immediacy of the armed conflict - the Assistance Group's mediation efforts.
+Despite the importance and urgency of several of the other tasks included in the Assistance Group's broad mandate, the most prominent part of its activities during the following year and a half was - given the immediacy presented by the armed conflict - the Assistance Group's mediation efforts.
 Thus, a comprehensive cease-fire agreement was concluded on 31 July 1995 under the auspices of the Assistance Group.
 Although not observed, the agreement remained a precedent for further negotiations, with the Assistance Group playing an active role as mediator.
-Tireless shuttle diplomacy by the then Head of the Group, Ambassador Tim Guldimann, paved the way for talks that led to a cease-fire agreement signed on 27 May 1996 (also soon broken), and was instrumental in getting the negotiation process back on track that led to the Khasavyurt Agreement of 31 August 1996, which brought an end to the armed conflict.
-Besides establishing a cease-fire, the Khasavyurt Agreement had a provision for pulling out all troops, and stipulated that "agreement on the principles of mutual relations between the Russian Federation and the Chechen Republic is to be worked out by 31 December 2001".
-Also under the terms of the Agreement, Presidential and Parliamentary elections took place on 27 January 1997 - under the auspices of (and actually organized by) the OSCE Assistance Group.
+Tireless shuttle diplomacy by the then Head of the Group, ambassador Tim Guldimann, paved the way for talks that led to a cease-fire agreement signed on 27 May 1996 (also soon broken), and was